Comprehensive CRVA & Multi-Hazard Risk Assessment

 - What are the Forecast based EAP and Forecast based Financing Mechanism and humanitarian resources allocations ( UN HCT-CERF/DERF-Track funds, UN-Cluster HPC- intervention , UH-Agency pool-fund , Government Contingency Funds, Local Government Contingency Funds, I-NGOs CSO, CBO, Charities, and other non-stakeholders funds ) on the basis of SADDD( so that no highly vulnerable women, adolescents, children and other vulnerable are equally being prioritized)?

-8) District wise Warly warning early action plan ( based on early development EAP) – 5W( who will do ,what, when , where and how) Humanitarian contingencies (using the sex, age, disability disaggregated data -SADDD) ?
+8) District wise Warly warning early action plan ( based on early development EAP) – 5W( who will do ,what, when , where and how) Humanitarian contingencies (using the sex, age, disability disaggregated data -SADD) ?

 A. Questionnaire: Early Warning, Alerting & Observation Systems